SomajitDey/ccd2/README.md

 - Copy and edit the [params.in](/params.in) file. *Put only those key-value pairs for the run parameters that you don't want the default for*. `ccd show_params` lists all parameters ccd takes.
 For meaning and default values of the parameters, please look up [src/mod_parameters.f90](/src/mod_parameters.f90).

+- Simulations also produce/use/update two *non-portable* binary files: the trajectory (`traj.bin`) and a checkpoint (`state.cpt`).
+The checkpoint serves dual purpose: run recovery and initialization.
+It helps in run recovery by storing the last uncorrupted record/frame number in the trajectory file as well as the number of pending timesteps and the current timestep.
+Initialization is served by storing the complete memory representation of the coordinates at a timepoint (state).

 ```bash
 # Random initialization
 ccd init